 The Model 5402 can provide excellent Leader clock performance using a timing reference that is based on signals provided by one or more GNSS (satellite) constellations.
 This will ensure accuracy and stability that exceeds the capability of standard Dante devices by at least an order of magnitude.
 A configuration choice is provided in a Model 5402 webpage to allow a failover source of timing to be selected should a valid GNSS signal become unavailable.

 The Model 5402's internal time base can be synchronized to signals received from satellite-based timing systems.
-Most often referred to as "GPS," satellite-based time and position data is more properly identified as being received from a GNSS (Global Navigation Satellite System).
+Most often referred to as GPS, satellite-based time and position data is more properly identified as being received from a GNSS (Global Navigation Satellite System).
 GPS (Global Positioning System) is just one set of satellites that can provide GNSS data.
-For maximum flexibility the Model 5402 contains an integral receiver that is compatible with the four major worldwide GNSS constellations: GPS (USA), Galileo (Europe), BeiDou (China), and GLONASS (Russia).
+For maximum flexibility the Model 5402 contains an integral receiver that is compatible with the major worldwide GNSS constellations, including GPS (USA), Galileo (Europe), and BeiDou (China).
 In addition, the unit allows augmentation support for GPS as provided by QZSS (Japan).
 Configuration choices allow which constellations will be utilized by the Model 5402.
 This can range from one to all four constellations.
 Using these capabilities, the Model 5402 can achieve single-digit nanosecond timing accuracy.
 Multiple, geographically disbursed sites ("network nodes") can each use a Model 5402 to easily achieve a coordinated timing reference.

 For general-purpose use the Model 5402's GNSS receiver will also report, by way of the front-panel display and/or the management webpages, the current date and time of day, as well as longitude and latitude parameters.
 In addition, the number of satellites currently "fixed" (locked) and the receiver input power can also be observed.